orchestral/toolkit-docs/testbench.md

 ### Autoloading using `testbench.yaml`

-Testbench will use the configuration values defined in `testbench.yaml` and use it's value when the `TestCase` class uses `Orchestra\Testbench\Concerns\WithWorkbench` trait:
+Testbench will use the configuration values defined in `testbench.yaml` and use its value when the `TestCase` class uses `Orchestra\Testbench\Concerns\WithWorkbench` trait:

 ```php{1,5}
 use Orchestra\Testbench\Concerns\WithWorkbench;